Growing herbs on a balcony is incredibly easy. Most herbs require little attention, grow quickly, and stay alive all year.

 But, don’t get complacent in the summer, either.
 Even a warm-loving herb like basil will scorch in intense summer sun.
 Always check an herb’s specific growing instructions to ensure you have the right environment.

-Best Balcony Herb Planter
+Best Balcony Herb Planters

 You can grow herbs in any container that has drainage.
 For larger herbs like rosemary and mint, use floor planters.
 But, for smaller herbs, you can use a balcony herb planter on your railings.